Curtis Dubay, recognized as a leading expert on taxation issues, is research fellow in tax and economic policy at The Heritage Foundation.

-Dubay has done research and published frequently on a wide range of tax issues.
-He is regarded by Congress and the media as a leading tax expert, including tax reform, income tax, corporate tax, international taxes, and the estate tax, popularly called the “death tax.”
+Dubay has done research and published frequently on a wide range of issues of concern to American taxpayers.
+Congress and the media turn to his expertise on topics such as tax reform, income taxes, corporate taxes, international taxes, and the estate tax, popularly called the “death tax.”

-Dubay tracks the economy and the impact federal policy has on it and carefully monitors the key economic policy debates of the day.
+Dubay tracks the economy and the impact of federal policy.
+He carefully monitors the key economic policy debates of the day.
 He provides commentary on both.

-He is a frequent public speaker on tax an economic issues, and appears regularly in media outlets, including on CNBC, Fox Business, Fox News, MSNBC, CNN, and C-SPAN.
+He is a frequent public speaker on tax and economic issues.
+He appears regularly on media outlets such as CNBC, Fox News Channel, Fox Business Channel, MSNBC, CNN and C-SPAN.

-He has testified before Congress, been cited in The Wall Street Journal, New York Times, Washington Post, USA Today, and Politico.
-His commentary has been published in major newspapers across the country, including The Wall Street Journal and Washington Times.
+Dubay has testified before Congress and been cited in newspapers such as The Wall Street Journal, The New York Times, The Washington Post, USA Today, and Politico.
+His commentary has been published in major newspapers across the country, including The Wall Street Journal and The Washington Times.

-Before coming to Heritage in November 2008, Dubay was a Senior Associate at PricewaterhouseCoopers (PwC), where he structured international transactions as part of the accounting firm's Transfer Pricing Group.
+Before joining Heritage in November 2008, Dubay was a senior associate at PricewaterhouseCoopers (PwC), where he structured international transactions as part of the accounting firm's Transfer Pricing Group.

-Dubay previously served as a Senior Economist for the Tax Foundation, where he authored three widely recognized and cited reports: "Tax Freedom Day," "State-Local Tax Burdens" and "The State Business Tax Climate Index."
+He previously was a senior economist for the Tax Foundation, where he authored three widely recognized and cited reports: "Tax Freedom Day," "State-Local Tax Burdens" and "The State Business Tax Climate Index."

 Dubay received his master's degree in economics from the University of Connecticut and his bachelor's degree in economics and leadership studies from the University of Richmond.